Alex Kirilloff Player Props: Twins vs. Blue Jays

 Alex Kirilloff At The Plate

+- In 57.9% of his 19 games this season, Kirilloff has picked up at least one hit.
+He's also had five multi-hit games.

-- He has gone deep in two of 18 games played this year, and in 4.7% of his plate appearances.
+- He has hit a home run in two of 19 games played this season, and in 4.3% of his plate appearances.

-- In four games this season (22.2%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (26.3%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.